archbardinexile/handbook/4-subclasses/4-2-monk.md

 ### Way of the Spirit Temple

 Monks of the Way of the Spirit Temple seek a deep connection to nature through the study of wild beasts and their associated elements.
-It is this connection that allows a group of these monks to terraform new lands and arrest dangerous rogue earthmotes and send them back into the [Miasma]().
+It is this connection that allows a group of monks to terraform new lands and arrest dangerous rogue earthmotes and send them back into the [Miasma]().

 ### Spirit Guardian